zenmonkeykstop/qubes-doc.rtd/developer/debugging/vm-interface.rst

 Services called in GuiVM:

 -  ``policy.Ask``, ``policy.Notify`` - confirmation prompt and
-   notifications for Qubes RPC calls, see `qrexec-policy implementation </doc/qrexec-internals/#qrexec-policy-implementation>`__ for a detailed description.
+   notifications for Qubes RPC calls, see :ref:`qrexec-policy    implementation <developer/services/qrexec-internals:qrexec policy implementation>` for a detailed description.

 Currently Qubes still calls few tools in VM directly, not using service